 Assess the airway- signs of impending airway compromise include hoarseness, wheezing (whistle like sounds on inhalation or expiration), difficulty swallowing, and inability to talk.
 Ask if the child feels swelling, itchiness or burning (like hot peppers) in his or her mouth/throat.
 Watch for labored breathing.
 If you see the child's ribs jut out with each breath, the child is struggling to pull air into his/her body.
-If you have Epinephrine (Epi-Pen or Twin Jet) inject immediately- if you have to, you can inject through clothing.
+If you have Epinephrine (Epi-Pen or Auvi-Q) inject immediately- if you have to, you can inject through clothing.
 Call 911 immediately.

-Calm the panic- being chased by a hornet is frightening and the child is more agitated over the disruption to his/her sense of security than over the pain of the sting.
-Use pain control /self calming techniques such as having the child breath slowly in through the nose and out through the mouth.
+Calm the panic- being chased by a wasp is frightening and the child is more agitated over the disruption to his/her sense of security than over the pain of the sting.
+Use pain control/self calming techniques such as having the child breath slowly in through the nose and out through the mouth.
 Distract the child by having them "squeeze out" the pain out by squeezing your hand.

 If the child was stung by a honey bee, if seen, scrape the stinger out with your fingernail or a credit card.
-Do not squeeze or pull with tweezers to avoid injecting any remaining venom into the site.

-Hornets, and other kinds of wasps, do not leave their stingers behind.
+Removal of the stinger prevents any venom left in the stinger from entering the site.
+Some feel scraping, rather than squeezing or pulling a stinger with tweezers lessen the amount of poison excreted.
+However, one study suggests otherwise.
+Wasps do not leave their stingers behind.
 Hence the reason they can sting multiple times.

-Relieve pain by administering Ibuprofen (Motrin, Advil) or Acetaminophen (Tylenol).
+(Confused about the difference between wasps, hornets and yellow jackets?
+Wasps are members of the family Vespidae, which includes yellow jackets, hornets and paper wasps.)
+Relieve pain by administering Ibuprofen (trade names Motrin or Advil) or Acetaminophen (trade name Tylenol).